PetitTournesol/Edgeware/README.md

 ~Link Here~

+**What is Edgeware?**

-Edgeware is an Elsavirus inspired fetish tool, built from the ground up to use interchangeable packages for better user experience.
+Edgeware is an Elsavirus inspired fetishware tool, built from the ground up to use interchangeable resource packages for easily customized user experience.

 Much like Elsavirus and Doppelvirus, this program was written in brainlet level Python, but unlike the two of them, was written ENTIRELY in Python.
 If you're the type to fear some hidden actually malicious scripts, this ensures that *all* of the code is front and center; no C++ forms or other tricks that might hide the true nature of the application.

-The software features the popups, hard drive filling, porn library replacing, website opening features of its relatives.
+The software features the popups, hard drive filling, porn library replacing, website opening features of its predecesors.

 Edgeware *does* include some unique features to make it more widely applicable than just the previous respective target demographics of /beta/ participants and finsub followers.
 Namely its packaging system, which allows anyone to cater the experience to their own particular interests or fetishes.
 Either place a properly assembled zip file named "resources.zip" in the same folder as the scripts so that the program can unpack it or manually extract the resources folder into the said directory.